Scotland says U.S. tariff move shows UK's Brexit pipe dream

 “We have made our concerns about the impact on whisky and other Scottish produce clear to UK ministers, and expect them to do all they can to protect Scottish exports,” he said.

-“We will continue to work with key partners, including the Scotch Whisky Association, to support the industry and minimise potential tariffs.”
-(Reporting by Guy Faulconbridge; editing by Kate Holton)
+“We will continue to work with key partners, including the Scotch Whisky Association, to support the industry and minimize potential tariffs.”